-During a time of consistently increasing tuition costs at colleges and universities, Mitch Daniels, President of Purdue University, has frozen base tuition through the 2015-16 academic year.
+During a time of increasing tuition costs at colleges and universities, Mitch Daniels, President of Purdue University, has frozen base tuition through the 2015-16 academic year.
 While many college presidents have endless excuses on the need to increase tuition each year, Daniels has found big and small ways to save.
 Daniels speaks out, saying "when you impose a budget limit, people suddenly begin to do common sense things they should have done before.
 When money is easy, when you can dial up the tuition or fees, people tend to postpone even the most basic efficiencies."
 Read the full article

 New Study: Improving Higher Education’s Responsiveness to STEM Workforce Needs: Identifying Analytical Tools and Regional Best Practices